mikeant42/ProjAlpha/README.md

 - Player inventory
 - Basic queueing system that can store messages until the client is ready to accept them
 - Basic projectile system
+- Server designed to read map file and spawn npcs in the "spawn" layer

 TODO